 Multicore CPUs, GPUs, and clusters can accelerate MATLAB code.
 High-level parallel constructs in Parallel Computing Toolbox let you take advantage of high-performance hardware with minimal programming effort.
 The toolbox also enables the parallel computing support found in many functions and algorithms in MATLAB products.

 To accelerate some MATLAB algorithms, you can generate readable and portable C code and compile it into a MATLAB executable.
-Much of the MATLAB language and several toolboxes support code generation through MATLAB Coder.
+MATLAB Coder generates code from a broad range of MATLAB language features and more than 1300 operators and functions from MATLAB and companion toolboxes.

 For some applications, you can combine these methods for additional MATLAB acceleration.